-The tax benefit for the first quarter of fiscal 2022 was primarily due to the tax expense related to U.S. profitable subsidiaries.
-The tax expense for the first quarter of fiscal 2021 was primarily related to profitable subsidiaries.
+The tax expense for the first nine months of fiscal 2022 was primarily due to the tax expense related to U.S. and profitable foreign subsidiaries.
+The tax benefit for the first nine months of fiscal 2021 was primarily due to the release of valuation allowance on our U.S. federal and state deferred tax assets.